playfulprogramming/playfulprogramming/content/crutchcorn/posts/setup-adobe-coldfusion-docker/index.md

 > You can configure much more on the ColdFusion container.
 To do this, [please follow the ColdFusion docs for Docker Images](https://helpx.adobe.com/coldfusion/using/docker-images-coldfusion.html)

-# Looking at the ColdFusion Dashboard
+# Looking at the ColdFusion dashboard

 Once the container is started you can go to [`localhost:8050`](https://localhost:8050) to see a directory listing of the ColdFusion server: